OpenSeth/spring-native-discord-bot/readme.md

 * The discord API has its limitations.
 I originally wanted to create shuffle functionality, but given how their API works, I'd have to parse an entire text channel and then randomly pick what I queried.
 This is incredibly time consuming and wasteful.
 Long term solutions would be to log that info in a database or use clever caching to drive shuffle behavior.
 That's out of scope for me for now.

 ### Disclaimers
+* After I added JDA to this project, it broke Spring AOT.
+I'm digging through how to setup reflection hints to make GraalVM happy, but features are still experimental and documentation is limited.
+The project runs fine as a fat jar.
 * This will never be a production application or framework.
 So it is not backed with unit tests or integration tests.
 If I got serious about what I'm writing here, I would go to that level of effort.
 This is just for fun.
 * This code is highly specific to the structure of my discord server and would need to be heavily modified to use in other discord servers.
 * This code is always changing and it is not 100% ironed out.
 You can probably find a way to break this bot.